Abhangiri/VagrantMultiTierWebApp/README.md

-Vagrant Multi-Tier Web App Deployment
+# Vagrant Multi-Tier Web App Deployment

-Overview
+## Overview

 This project demonstrates the deployment of a Multi-Tier Web Application locally using Vagrant.
 It utilizes various technologies to set up different services, including Nginx (Web Service), Tomcat (Application Server), RabbitMQ (Broker/Queuing Agent), Memcache (DB Caching), ElasticSearch (Indexing/Search service), and MySQL (SQL Database).

-Prerequisites
+## Prerequisites
 Before getting started, make sure you have the following prerequisites installed:
-1. Oracle VM Virtualbox
+## 1. Oracle VM Virtualbox
-2. Vagrant
+## 2. Vagrant

-Getting Started
-1. Clone the Repository:

-     git clone https://github.com/Abhangiri/VagrantMultiTierWebApp.git

-2. Install VirtualBox and Vagrant:

-   Make sure you have VirtualBox and Vagrant installed on your machine.

-3. Run Vagrant:
-       vagrant up

-Project Structure
+# Project Structure

-Vagrantfile: Contains the configuration for your Vagrant environment. provision.sh: Bash script for provisioning the different services
+* Vagrantfile: Contains the configuration for your Vagrant environment.
+* provision.sh: Bash script for provisioning the different services

-Services
+# Services

-Nginx (Web Service):
+* Nginx (Web Service):
    Nginx is configured to serve as the web service.

-Tomcat (Application Server):
+* Tomcat (Application Server):
    Tomcat serves as the application server.

-RabbitMQ (Broker/Queuing Agent):
+* RabbitMQ (Broker/Queuing Agent):
    RabbitMQ is used as the message broker.

-Memcache (DB Caching):
+* Memcache (DB Caching):
    Memcache is employed for database caching.

-ElasticSearch (Indexing/Search service):
+* ElasticSearch (Indexing/Search service):
    ElasticSearch handles indexing and search functionality.

-MySQL (SQL Database):
+* MySQL (SQL Database):
    MySQL serves as the SQL database.

+# Getting Started
+# 1. Clone the Repository:

+     git clone https://github.com/Abhangiri/VagrantMultiTierWebApp.git
+     cd VagrantMultiTierWebApp

+# 2. Install VirtualBox and Vagrant:

+   Make sure you have VirtualBox and Vagrant installed on your machine.

+# 3. Run Vagrant:
+   vagrant up

+# 4. Access the Web Application:
+Visit the IP of nginx VM to access the Web Application, http://192.168.56.11

-Vagrant Commands
+# Vagrant Commands

  Here are some useful Vagrant commands to manage the virtual machines:

-vagrant up: Create and provision the virtual machines. vagrant halt: Gracefully shut down the virtual machines. vagrant destroy: Remove the virtual machines.
-This will delete all data inside the virtual machines, so use with caution. vagrant ssh [machine-name]: SSH into a specific virtual machine.
+* vagrant up - Create and provision the virtual machines.
+* vagrant halt -  Gracefully shut down the virtual machines.
+* vagrant destroy - Remove the virtual machines.
+This will delete all data inside the virtual machines, so use with caution.
+* vagrant ssh [machine-name]: SSH into a specific virtual machine.